Scar Treatment Mederma

 - Clinically shown to improve the overall appearance, color and texture of scars

-Mederma Advanced Scar Gel can help you ease the doubts because it’s clinically shown to improve the overall appearance, color, and texture of scars.
+- Mederma Advanced Scar Gel can help you ease the doubts.
+It’s clinically shown to improve the overall appearance, color, and texture of scars.

 How to use

-If your skin appears to be dry or is flaking after you apply Mederma Advanced Scar Gel, you may be using too much.
+- If your skin appears to be dry or is flaking you may be using too much.

-Remember that results take time, so don’t get discouraged if you do not notice results right away.
+- Remember that results take time.
+Don’t get discouraged if you do not notice results right away.
 Generally, Mederma Advanced users start to see noticeable improvement after about 4 weeks of daily usage, with optimum improvement in 8 weeks.